kaka89/springboot-weixin/README.md

 # SpringCloud-WeChat
-This project is build with springboot, and the main purpose of this project is to give a easy way to build service for wechat
+This project is build with springboot, and the main purpose of this project is to give a easy way to build services for wechat